 Now you can watch my short, THE SPLIT, for free!
 See Maya be perfect, Oren be hilarious, and me be awkward. #typecasting

-This little film PAINLESS is one of accomplishments I’m most proud of in my life.
+This little film PAINLESS is one of my accomplishments I’m most proud of in my life.
 Up until today, it hasn’t been free to view by any means other than festival screenings or Indieflix…

 But not anymore!
 You can watch it now!
 Thank you to all the cast and crew who helped make this possible.